She-Codes/udacity-evaluate-news-nlp/README.md

 - `yarn build-prod` to bundle for production and generate the `dist` folder
 - or
 - `yarn build-dev` to run your webpack dev server
+- With the Express server running, run `yarn test` to run tests

 This project uses [nodemon](https://nodemon.io/) to run the Node server.
 If you do not have nodemon installed simply swap out `nodemon` for `node` in your `package.json` start script.